celisoft/Magnetron/README.md

 Usage
 -----
-For the moment, there's only one option required '-u URI' or '--uri=URI'.
+For the moment, there's only one option required '--uri=URI'.

 The URI must be put into quotation marks and must be a magnet link like this :